 Education needs associated with development at the Ipswich Garden Suburb are identified, a secondary school site allocated and broad locations for primary schools safeguarded through policy CS10 of this plan and the policies map.
+The sports facilities associated with the secondary school will be required to be made available for dual use by the community.

-- 8.158 The developments at Suffolk New College and University Campus Suffolk are vitally important to the future well-being and prosperity of the town.
+- 8.158 The developments at Suffolk New College and the University of Campus Suffolk are vitally important to the future well-being and prosperity of the town.
 The Council has been fully supportive of these initiatives and it is important that this support continues. - 8.159 It is not considered by the County Council that a new secondary school site is required within the Borough boundary other than at the Ipswich Garden Suburb (see policy CS10). - 8.160 The Council is supportive of the principle to substantially upgrade education facilities and recognises that there is a need for substantial regeneration within existing sites.
-However, in some cases school facilities are not available for community use out of hours.
-The Council will therefore press for the community use of facilities where possible.
+However, in some

-- 8.161 At primary level, whilst local issues will be set out within the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document, the specific growth related development pressures and the need to improve facilities are considered to necessitate new or extended primary school provision within the town.
+- cases school facilities are not available for community use out of hours.
+The Council will therefore press for the community use of facilities where possible. - 8.161 At primary level, whilst local issues will be set out within the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document, the specific growth related development pressures and the need to improve facilities are considered to necessitate new or extended primary school provision within the town.
 These are facilitated within the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document and are included within the list of strategic projects in Part D. - 8.162 At pre-school level the Council recognises the importance of nursery and children's centre provision and the importance of these being located in sustainable locations. - 8.163 Measures identified through Travel Ipswich could assist in ensuring sustainable travel to educational establishments and new education development will be expected to encourage sustainable means of transport.
 This policy supports objectives 5 and 9.